-Business Drivers Example
+Business Driver Example

+Look at the following business driver example.
 Dan is the owner of a startup web development firm.
 He has done his initial research, written a business plan, and is prepared for the operations of his business.
 Now, Dan needs to understand the business drivers of software development.
 Understanding the business drivers can give an owner a better overall understanding of their company.
 In other words, the more knowledgeable an owner is about the inner workings of his/her company, the more successful his company has the capability to be.

 To do this, Dan begins by finding all the reading materials he can.
 He studies technologies, operations, human resources, and most importantly marketing and sales.
 Dan is attempting to discover the business drivers for enterprise architecture.
 He is on the path to achieving this goal.